The light is one of the most important concerns and factors to remember when you are trying to grow a full, lush Monstera.

-A monstera plant is beautiful due to its splits and lacy holes, and we believe this is part of its beauty.
+A monstera plant is beautiful due to its splits and lacy holes, and we believe this is part of its beauty and monstera also need proper care .
 On the other hand, without perforations, however, they look awkward, unattractive, and unattractive.

 Perforations can only be found on mature leaves.
 The lack of adequate light causes slow plant maturation and fenestration to be delayed.